-Your child's early intervention program should be rooted in Evidence-Based Practices (sometimes referred to as EBPs) and individualized to your child's unique needs.
-Professionals should be able to speak to the research evidence supporting the intervention they plan on using.
+Regardless of what your child's plan looks like, the intervention should be rooted in Evidence-Based Practices (EBPs) and individualized to your child's unique needs.
+Professionals should be able to speak to the research evidence supporting the intervention(s) and/or strategies they plan on using with your child.